Contents

 The combination of the SHW and the WSR would form the contract specification.

-The contract specification in combination with the contract drawings would form the contract scope (or works information) to inform on all of the works required for the contract.
+The contract specification in combination with the contract drawings and other relevant content would form the contract scope (or works information) to inform on all of the works required for the contract.

 The contract scope in combination with the conditions of contract and the pricing documents would form the contract documents.
 The SHW is brought into the contract using the statement “The contract specification shall be as defined in GC 100“.